The History and Future of Cellular Technology

 Cellular spectrum is a limited resource.

-The same is true for cellular networks - and as carriers move to embrace newer generations of technology, they need to eventually shut down older networks to free up the cellular spectrum for new more efficient networks and technology.
+The same is true for cellular networks.
+As carriers move to embrace newer generations of technology, they need to eventually shut down older networks to free up the cellular spectrum for new, more efficient networks and technology.

 This process is called "refarming" the network.

-The downside of refarming is that devices based upon older technologies will get slower, will have increasingly less coverage, and eventually become useless when the old network is entirely shut down.
+The downside of refarming is that devices based on older technologies will, over time, become slower, have less coverage, and eventually become useless when the old network is entirely shut down.
+If you have a 1G, 2G, or 3G device, it is now useless since those networks no longer exist.

-But newer technologies are faster and more efficient, making things (eventually) better for everyone.
-But that does mean that you will need to eventually upgrade your devices and technology over time to keep online.
+But the upside is that newer technologies are faster and more efficient, making things (eventually) better for everyone.
+But that means you will eventually need to upgrade your devices and technology to keep online.

 2G Shutdowns

-Verizon shut down its 2G network at the end of 2020, and AT&T shut theirs down way back in 2017.
-Sprint's 2G network was shut down in 2022 when T-Mobile shut down the Sprint 3G network.
+Verizon shut down its 2G network at the end of 2020, and AT&T shut down theirs in 2017.
+Sprint's 2G network was shut down in 2022 when T-Mobile shut down the Sprint 3G network after the two companies merged.

 3G Shutdowns

-As of early 2023, all the major carriers have shut down their 3G networks, and older devices are now left behind in the dustbin of technological history.
-3G may still be found on some small local and regional providers, as well as in some other countries, but even where 3G remains it is likely transitioning to newer technology.
+All the major carriers have shut down their 3G networks, and older devices are left behind in the dustbin of technological history.
+3G may still be found in some small local and regional providers and in some other countries, but even where 3G remains, it is transitioning to newer technology.

 Verizon - December 31, 2022